StergiosF/Booky/README.md

 - Rating books
 - Saving books to local storage for future reference

-The app leverages modern React tools, including React Router for navigation and Vite for bundling.
+The app leverages modern React tools, including the use of the Open Library API and Vite for bundling.

 ## Usage